 This powerful oil is also an age-old remedy for garden-variety acne, rosacea, and even psoriasis.
 Plus, just smelling it has been said to help with depression.
 So, basically, if you’re a human with skin and feelings, tea tree oil is probably a good product to incorporate into your routine.

-Much like apple cider vinegar, tea tree oil should always be diluted before you apply it to your skin–never put straight-up tea tree oil on your face!
-It works best when diluted in water (3 - 4 drops of tea tree oil to 4 ounces of water) and used as a toner.
+Much like apple cider vinegar, tea tree oil should always be diluted before you apply it to your skin — never put straight-up tea tree oil on your face!
+It works best when diluted in water (three to four drops of tea tree oil to four ounces of water) and used as a toner.
 My favorite way to do this is to mix up the tea tree oil and water in a spray bottle and spritz my face after cleansing, letting it sink into the skin before moisturizing.